 REIMAGINING, REINVENTING, REDEFINING EARLY MUSIC

-Originally conceived by then-Director of Cal Performances Robert Cole and the late Joseph Spencer, proprietor of the Berkeley institution The Musical Offering Café, the Festival has presented unique and amazing events: Mark Morris Dance Group’s interpretation of Rameau’s Platée; “Le Carousel du Roi,” featuring dressage horses and riders executing elaborate ballets from seventeenth-century France accompanied by shawms and sackbuts in their natural setting (outdoors); and the North American premiere of a long-lost Mass by Alessandro Striggio for 40 and 60 voices.
+Originally conceived by then-Director of Cal Performances Robert Cole and the late Joseph Spencer, proprietor of the Berkeley institution The Musical Offering Café, the Festival has presented unique and amazing events: Mark Morris Dance Group’s interpretation of Rameau’s Platée; “Le Carousel du Roi,” featuring dressage horses and riders executing elaborate ballets from 17th-century France accompanied by shawms and sackbuts in their natural setting (outdoors); and the North American premiere of a long-lost Mass by Alessandro Striggio for 40 and 60 voices.
 Until his retirement in 2018, Cole served as the Festival’s artistic director, and this year marks the first in-person Festival under the artistic direction of Derek Tam, SFEMS’ Executive Director.